Vera Pauw: Coaching career

 In September 1998, Pauw was appointed coach and technical director of Scotland, at the same time her husband Bert van Lingen was working as assistant manager of Glasgow Rangers.
 She departed in October 2004 to take up a similar role with the Netherlands and led her home country to the semi-final of UEFA Women's Euro 2009.
 She was controversially fired in the first half of 2010.

-In April 2011, she succeeded Igor Shalimov as coach of the Russia on an interim basis.
+In April 2011, she succeeded Igor Shalimov as coach of Russia on an interim basis.
 In September 2011 she was replaced by Farid Benstiti.
 After that she was appointed as a technical director of Russian team.

 In March 2014, she became the South Africa coach, replacing Joseph Mkhonza who became a selector for the national team.
 She said at the time "I am excited to become part of this ambitious project in which we can develop our girls into international stars.
 SAFA is aiming high with women’s football."
 Pauw explained that she had previously had a great deal of involvement with the South Africa setup due to the frequency of friendlies with the Dutch while she was managing them.

 She resigned as South Africa head coach after leading the nation to the 2016 Olympics.
 On 27 November 2017 Pauw was hired as the new head coach of the Houston Dash.
 On 20 September 2018 Pauw departed from the National Women's Soccer League club.

 On 4 September 2019, Pauw was appointed as the new manager of the Ireland team.
 Despite Ireland's narrow failure to achieve a play-off position from UEFA Women's Euro 2022 qualifying Group I, Pauw agreed a two-year contract extension in February 2021.
 She then made up a historic milestone after the narrow missing of the Women's Euro 2022, guiding the Irish team to the first-ever major tournament, the 2023 FIFA Women's World Cup, with a 1–0 playoff win over Scotland.
 At the 2023 World Cup, the Republic of Ireland faced Australia, Canada and Nigeria, suffering narrow defeats to the former two and gaining their first World Cup point with a 0-0 against the latter.

 On 29 August 2023, Pauw's management of the Republic of Ireland team was brought to an end as it was announced that the Football Association of Ireland would not be offering her a new contract on expiry of her current deal.